vitessio/website/content/en/docs/user-guides/resharding.md

 ```

 In this script, we just stopped all tablet instances for shard 0.
 This will cause all those vttablet and `mysqld` processes to be stopped.
 But the shard metadata is still present.
-We can clean that up with this command (after all vttablets have been brought down):
+After Vitess brings down all vttablets, we can clean that up with this command:

 ``` sh
 # Examples 307_delete_shard_0.sh